-C. Review and Evaluation of the Person's Status: Monthly and quarterly visits are required to determine if the services being rendered need to be modified, replaced or discontinued.
+C. Review and Evaluation of the Person's Status: Quarterly face-to-face visits and monthly contacts are required to determine if the services being rendered need to be modified, replaced or discontinued.
 Prior approval from DOM will be required for changes on the PSS to initiate new services, increase services or for skilled home health services.
 Decreases in services are approved by the case manager supervisor and do not require prior approval from DOM.
 A provider change does not require DOM approval.
 The PSS must be updated to reflect any changes.
 All changes to the PSS require documented consent from the person either via new signature/date or via verbal consent with a witness's signature/date.
 Documentation to justify service request must be noted on the PSS and/or in activity notes.
 All documentation must be uploaded in LTSS.